Peloton to cut 500 jobs as turnaround efforts continue

 AP Business Writer

-Peloton is looking to trim hundreds of jobs as the company continues to reorganize its business which has stalled as the coronavirus-related surge fades.
+Peloton is cutting hundreds of jobs in a corporate reorganization of its stalled business as the pandemic-related surge ebbs.

-The maker of high-end exercise equipment plans to cut approximately 500 jobs, or about 12% of its workforce.
+The maker of high-end exercise equipment cut approximately 500 jobs, or about 12% of its workforce, Peloton said Thursday.

-“A key aspect of Peloton’s transformation journey is optimizing efficiencies and implementing cost savings to simplify our business and achieve break-even cash flow by the end of our fiscal year,” a company spokesperson said in a statement.

-Peloton Interactive Inc. said Thursday that it has completed the vast majority of a restructuring plan that it started in February.
+Peloton Interactive Inc. said it’s completed the vast majority of a restructuring plan begun in February.
 That plan included a new chief executive and a smaller store base.

+“The changes we have made, combined with the performance of the business, are moving us closer to our fiscal year-end goal of break-even cash flow, with a renewed focus on growth,” said CEO and President Barry McCarthy.

-Peloton has been attempting to adjust its business to the current market after experiencing incredible sales growth during the height of the coronavirus pandemic.
-The New York-based company’s shares surged more than 400% in 2020 amid lockdowns that made its bikes and treadmills popular among customers who pay a monthly fee to participate in its interactive workouts.
+Peloton experienced incredible sales growth during the height of the coronavirus pandemic.
+The New York-based company’s share price multiplied by more than five times in 2020 amid lockdowns that made its bikes and treadmills popular among customers who pay a monthly fee to participate in its interactive workouts.

-But Peloton’s sales began to slow last year as the distribution of vaccines sent many people out of their homes and back into gyms.
-The company has steadily worked on its restructuring efforts this year.
-In August it announced that it would cut 784 jobs, close its North America distribution network and shift its delivery work to third-party providers.
-A push is also being made to sell its equipment to consumers through various retailers, including Amazon and Dick’s Sporting Goods.
+But sales began to slow last year as the distribution of vaccines drew many people out of their homes and back into gyms.
+Thursday’s statement followed Peloton’s August announcement that it would cut 784 jobs, close its North America distribution network and shift delivery work to third-party providers.
+A push is also being made to sell its equipment to consumers through retailers including Amazon and Dick’s Sporting Goods.

-In morning trading, shares added 10 cents to $8.59.
-The stock is down about 76% in the year to date.
+Peloton shares added 34 cents to $8.83 Thursday.
+The stock is down about 75% since the start of the year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.